thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 It is single-layer, so there are no intermediate (hidden) layers between the input nodes and the output nodes.
 Because it receives `N` dimensional vectors, and outputs `N` dimensional vectors we have `2N` nodes with `N X N` (or N<sup>2</sup>) connections.
 Each of these connections has an associated *weight*, and it is these N<sup>2</sup> weights that are our N<sup>2</sup> "parameters".

-This is the network can can store `2 X N X N` bits of information utilising `N X N` parameters.
+This is the network that can store `2 X N X N` bits of information utilising `N X N` parameters.

 > 2 bits of information per parameter